2007 Miami Hurricanes football team: Marshall

+Oklahoma

 The last time the Sooners and the Hurricanes had competed was in the 1988 Orange Bowl.
 Miami won 20–14 and earned its second national championship.
 The Sooners are 27–5 against current ACC members with three of those losses to the Hurricanes.
 The Sooners entered the game favored by between 10 and 11 points.

 The Hurricanes were within one score halfway into the third quarter, before the game, nationally televised on ABC, became a washout for the Sooners.
 The Oklahoma defense was able to limit James and Cooper to a combined 54 yards.
 Freeman went 3 of 9 for only 17 yards before being benched in favor of former starter Kyle Wright, who led the Hurricanes on their only touchdown drive and completed 7 of 14 for 65 yards.
 The Hurricanes' defense was able to contain the Sooners, going into halftime with a 21–10 deficit, and scoring a field goal early in the third quarter to pull as close as 21–13, but Oklahoma quarterback Sam Bradford launched an aerial attack, going 19 of 25 for 205 yards and 5 touchdowns.
 The loss was the Hurricanes' biggest since 1998, when they were defeated by Syracuse 66–13.